UniStudents/Saffron/docs/source_files/wordpress_v2.md

 ### `posts`
 Default value: `/wp-json/wp/v2/posts`

-The path that will server the articles.
+The path that will serve the articles.

 ### `categories`
 Default value: `/wp-json/wp/v2/categories`

-The path that will server the categories.
+The path that will serve the categories.

 ## Example